Gáspár Békés on Humanism and Religion in Hungary

 Békés: Well, there’s the version of the actual events that happened in a short period, and of course, then we can look at the societal background of it of how they rose to power, but the short version, of course, is that during the 2008 economic crisis, there was a severe mismanagement of governance by the Social Democratic Coalition.
 This advanced the crisis further in Hungary, and this government made many mistakes, including a semi-public acknowledgement of widespread corruption, which resulted in protests and the resignation of the Prime Minister.
 Then, in the 2010 elections, the Orbán government won in a landslide victory, achieving a two-thirds majority.
 With this two-thirds majority, they had the power to change the Constitution and any law they deemed necessary, and they very publicly announced that this was the beginning of a new era and a peaceful revolution.

 They abolished the Constitution and put another Constitution in its place, which has been amended nine times in the last 13 years.
-They started very early in the first year of their governance to change the law on education, they changed the direction of the media, and they changed the voting laws.
+They started very early in the first year of their governance to change the law on education, media, elections.
 They made every effort possible to solidify their power.
 They completely changed the media landscape as well.
-So, they use the public; they embezzled vast amounts of public funds so that they can have control of the media and buy media outlets and, of course, use EU money to fund this and mask this as well.
+They embezzled vast amounts of public funds so that they can have control of the media by buying media outlets en masse, using the public broadcasting services as their party outlets, and, of course, use EU money to fund this and mask this as well.

 So, that’s how they move to power practically, and of course, there are many different stations or milestones they went through over the years, 13 years to be precise, but this is the short version.
 And then after this, they won consecutively two-thirds majority because, for example, they use so much public money to campaign for their party that it just exceeds everything that anybody else spends.
 So, to illustrate, most recently, there was a news article about how the governmental party funds just one of its propaganda sites with five times more money than one of the leading parties in the Spanish elections.